Starting a million conversations, Rush and Ball emitting vocal vibrations, left coast to right coast.

 The only job they're interested in is their own.

-I've been in many votes where it meant pennies to senior union members, say a cut in pay, or a little bit more they had to pay for their retirement, or a little bit more they had to pay for health care, or we would lose jobs and without fail, they would pay to keep the money in their pocket rather than save jobs.
+I've been in many votes where it meant pennies to senior union members, say a cut in pay, or a little bit more they had to pay for their retirement, or a little bit more they had to pay for health care, or we would lose jobs, and without fail, they would pay to keep the money in their pocket rather than save jobs.

-This governors told them, look, you're gonna lose 12,000 jobs.
+This governor's told them, look, you're going to lose 12,000 jobs.

 They don't care.

-Wait a minute, now somebody has to care because of the dues.
+Somebody has to care because of the dues.

 The dues add up.

-And well, the does the dues result from having as many members of the union as you can get.
+Well, the dues result from having as many members of the union as you can get.

 I went through a couple of strikes, and each time it meant losing jobs, the vote went, I'm not giving up my money.

-And that meant younger guys who had young families lost their jobs, and women every single time.
+And that meant younger guys who had young families lost their jobs and women every single time.

-Now, what was the wait a minute now, but what was the alternative?
+Now, what was the alternative?

-It w what what would it have cost you if they kept their jobs?
+What would it have cost you if they kept their jobs?

 No way.